 If you’ve ever been lucky enough to feel those things, you desperately want to feel them again.
 You want that lightning strike moment that lets you know this is the person you’re supposed to date.
 It’s a good feeling.
 It’s exciting.
 But guess what….
 It’s not necessary.

 In fact, it’s not even a good indicator that you’ve met “the one.”

 A study published by Social Psychology and Personality Science suggests that romances that begin as friendship are more likely the rule rather than the exception when it comes to lasting relationships.
 They asked nearly 2,000 happy couples how their relationship started and 68% of them said they were friends first.

 So, for those of you making decisions based solely on first date chemistry and physical attractiveness, consider this: Sparks fizzle.
 Looks fade.
 Friendship lasts.
-Are you on a date with a quality, kind, intelligent person – pursue it!!!!
+If you are on a date with a quality, kind, intelligent person – pursue it!
 I’ve always thought intellect is what kept a relationship HOT!